Federal Nursing Home Nurse Aide Registry Regulation

 (C) A statement by the individual disputing the allegation, if he or she chooses to make one; and

-(D) This information must be included in the registry within 10 working days of the finding and must remain in the registry permanently, unless the finding was made in error, the individual was found not guilty in a court of law, or the State is notified of the individual’s death.
+(D) This information must be included in the registry within 10 working days of the finding and must remain permanently, unless the finding was made in error, the individual was found not guilty in a court of law, or the State is notified of the individual’s death.

 (2) The registry must remove entries for individuals who have performed no nursing or nursing-related services for a period of 24 consecutive months, unless the individual’s registry entry includes documented findings of abuse, neglect, or misappropriation of property.